bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 3 BentoML SageMaker API Endpoints Deployment
 ---------------------------------------------

-In this section, we will demonstrate on using BentoML to build production-ready API endpoints and deploy it to AWS SageMaker.
+In this section, we will demonstrate how to use BentoML to build production-ready API endpoints and deploy it to AWS SageMaker.
 The core steps are as follows:

 1. Create a BentoML service file for model prediction
 2. Create and save a BentoMl packaged model called BentoService bundle for model deployment